justanhduc/neuralnet/README.md

 pip install --upgrade neuralnet
 ```

 The version in this repo tends to be newer since I am lazy to make a new version available on Pypi when the change is tiny.
-TO install the version in this repo execute
+To install the version in this repo execute

 ```
 pip install git+git://github.com/justanhduc/neuralnet.git@master